captajo/ebay-sdk-php/README.md

 # EBAY-SDK-PHP

-**This repository is no longer actively maintained and has been archived.**
+**This repository is updated from [davidtsadler](https://github.com/davidtsadler/ebay-sdk-php) repository.**

 This project enables PHP developers to use the [eBay API](https://go.developer.ebay.com/api-documentation) in their PHP code, and build software using services such as [Finding](http://developer.ebay.com/Devzone/finding/Concepts/FindingAPIGuide.html), [Trading](http://developer.ebay.com/DevZone/guides/ebayfeatures/index.html), [Shopping](http://developer.ebay.com/Devzone/shopping/docs/Concepts/ShoppingAPIGuide.html), etc. You can get started by [installing the SDK via Composer](https://github.com/davidtsadler/ebay-sdk-php/wiki/Installation) and by following the [Basic Usage Guide](http://devbay.net/sdk/guides/getting-started/basic-usage.html).

-This is a personal project that has been developed by me, [David T. Sadler](https://davidtsadler.com).
-I decided to create this project to make up for the lack of an official SDK for PHP.
+This is a personal project that has been updated by me, [Jonathan Ijeh](https://twitter.com/kingdijk).
+I decided to update this project for personal use in my application and later decided to publish, with the original repo archived.
 It is in no way endorsed, sponsored or maintained by eBay.

 ## Features